Morikko/sync-tab-groups/README.md

 ![Sync Tab Groups example](assets/markdown-img-paste-20171111155549715.png)

 # Usage
-- Closing groups you are not using now and restoring them back when you need them.
 - Tabs synchronized in group change as they change in your window.
-(You don't have to save all tabs, open all tabs in bookmark).
+(You don't have to save all tabs, open all tabs in bookmark)
+- Close a group of tabs and keep it saved (for opening it again later)
 - Tabs in closed group are really close, Firefox won't use memory any more for them
+- Groups are shared in all windows, and you can easily switch between them from the UI
+- Works with private window
+- Works with pinned tabs
+- Move tabs between groups by drag and dropping
+- Set name to your groups
+- Undo for closing and removing groups, don't regret easy click ;)
+- Groups are saved on your computer, so that you can restore them after quitting Firefox
+- A backup of your groups is done in "Other Bookmarks/SyncTabGroups"

 # About other Tabs Groups addon